Text in Context: A Graduate Journal

 Please send submissions electronically to firstname.lastname@example.org as MS Word email attachments.
 The editorial board reviews submissions anonymously; thus, author name and contact information should appear in a separate file and not in the manuscript itself.

-Submissions should be no longer than 2,500 words in length, set in 12pt, Times New Roman font, double-spaced, with 1” margins, and adhere to 2009 MLA style.
+Submissions may be from 1500 to 5000 words in length, set in 12pt, Times New Roman font, double-spaced, with 1” margins, and adhere to 2009 MLA style.
 All submissions must be the author’s original thought and therefore must include a complete works cited page also in MLA format.
 Please also include a short abstract and author bio, no more than 150 words each.

 If figures, illustrations, and/or video clips accompany the submission, please present them in separate files.
 The author has sole responsibility for any copyright permissions and fees.